SQream/sqream_docs/guides/setup/before_you_begin.rst

 Before you begin
 ***********************

-Before you install or deploy SQream DB, you need to have the following:
+Before you install or deploy SQream DB, please verify you have the following:

 * An NVIDIA-capable server, either on-premise or on supported cloud platforms